Lovely café with a large interior and modern design. Indoor plants and timber accents provide a natural feel.

 Went there on a weekend for dinner.
 It was a little gamble for us as this is quite new restuarant.
 We had the 6 course tasting menu, the food was delicious.
 Dim Sim was ok, the fish and duck was full of flavours.
 Dessert was the best.
 Service was great, all waitress and waiters were very friendly with big smiles.
 The atmosphere was good with soothing music and the place was clean.
 I would love to go again.

-A good experience.
-The food is good!
-Noise really travels though, so it can be quite loud.<br/><br/>We ordered the lamb Moroccan curry and the scotch fillet (on special).
+We ordered the lamb Moroccan curry and the scotch fillet (on special).
 The steak, topped with mushrooms, spinach and mashed potato, was juicy and cooked perfectly.
 The flavours of the Moroccan curry popped in our mouths.
 Delicious!

 Nice fit out.
 We were made welcome by very attentive staff.
 We ordered various egg dishes with smashed pumpkin or avocado.
 The blue swimmer crab pasta was pronounced a success while I had the Beetroot house smoked salmon with Beetroot, goats cheese, roasted Beetroot rosti and greens.
 Very good.
 The wines by the glass were on the expensive side but were good.
 A good experience Will return.